Drivers scramble as cash falls from armored truck on freeway

 CARLSBAD, Calif.
 (AP) — Drivers scrambled to grab cash Friday morning after bags of money fell out of an armored truck on a Southern California freeway, authorities said.

-The incident occurred shortly before 9:15 a.m. on Interstate 5 in Carlsbad as the truck was heading from San Diego to an office of the Federal Deposit Insurance Corp., authorities said.
+The incident occurred shortly before 9:15 a.m. on Interstate 5 in Carlsbad.

 “One of the doors popped open and bags of cash fell out,” California Highway Patrol Sgt.
 Curtis Martin said.

-Note: This story was corrected to delete a reference to a truck heading to an office of the Federal Deposit Insurance Corp.
-The FDIC says it doesn’t accept cash and the truck wasn’t heading to any of its offices.